wohugb/wtfjs/README.md

 Number.MIN_VALUE > 0 // -> true
 ```

-### 💡 Explanation:
+#### 💡 说明:

-> `Number.MIN_VALUE` is `5e-324`, i.e. the smallest positive number that can be represented within float precision, i.e. that's as close as you can get to zero.
+> `Number.MIN_VALUE` is `5e-324`, i.e.
+the smallest positive number that can be represented within float precision, i.e.
+that's as close as you can get to zero.
 It defines the best resolution that floats can give you.
 >
 > Now the overall smallest value is `Number.NEGATIVE_INFINITY` although it's not really numeric in a strict sense.
 >